Today I'm going to show you how you can download the official credit card BinList database directly from the MasterCard website.

 For example, in the new BIN list database, you can easily find all Bank of America BINs, USA bin list, PayPal or Payoneer BINs.

-E-commerce merchants use the credit card BIN list for bank identification and validation of online purchases.
+Online merchants and acquirers use the credit card BIN list for fraud prevention, bank identification and validation of online purchases.

 Here's how it works:

 A credit card's PAN contains a BIN that indicates a bank in country A - United Kingdom.